 Step-by-step directions

-1. Rinse artichokes and trim ยฝ-inch off the top.
+- Prep the artichokes.
+Rinse artichokes and trim ½-inch off the top.
 Trim stem to a maximum of one inch long, snip tips off the leaves that thorns.
 Remove the thicker bottom leaves and slightly spread open the petals.
+Rub the cut edges of the artichoke with lemon juice.

-3. Bring 2 to 3 inches of water to boil in a pot and place a steamer basket over the water.
-Place the artichokes into the steamer basket, cover and steam until leaves are tender, about 20 minutes.
+- Steam artichokes.
+Add 2 to 3 inches of water in a pot and place a steamer basket over the water.
+Place the artichokes into the steamer basket and cover.
+Bring water to boil and steam until leaves are tender, about 20 minutes.

 Recipe tips and FAQs